Updated 1 month ago

 3. Since the Credential Manager is a basic password manager, it does not offer many of the advanced features that you might find in a dedicated password manager.

 In conclusion, the Credential Manager is an essential tool for anyone who uses PowerShell on a regular basis.
 Whether you are an administrator or simply someone who needs to automate tasks and avoid prompts, the Credential Manager can help you store and manage your credentials, saving you time and improving your productivity.
+Additionally, integrating Windows LAPS (Local Administrator Password Solution) into your security approach enhances the protection of local administrator accounts.
+Windows LAPS automates password rotation, ensuring each machine has a unique password securely stored in Active Directory.

 I hope this blog helped you gain info on how to use the Windows Credential Manager to store credentials and avoid prompts when running PowerShell scripts.
 Feel free to leave a comment below with your thoughts on this topic and any other efficient methods you follow for storing credentials.